 How can you tell if a business is one you want to do business with?
 Both businesses and consumers want to make sure the companies they choose to do business with are legitimate and won’t rip them off.
 However, businesses don’t have the same protections consumers have from consumer protection laws.
-Here are some steps I recommend for researching a company:
+Below are some steps I recommend for business background checks while researching a company.

 1. Check the business’ Secretary of State in which they are located for their filings.
 You should be able to see how long they have been in business, physical location, company officers and other information depending on which state they are in.
 Keep an eye out for recent major changes that signify a possible acquisition or other event.